LiskArchive/lips/proposals/LIP-hash-then-sign.md

 ## Motivation

 Currently, when signing transactions and blocks in Lisk, the hash-then-sign (also called hash-and-sign or pre-hashing) paradigm is applied.
 That means, the information to be signed is first hashed, and only the hash digest is signed afterwards.
 This paradigm may have advantages for some signature schemes (e.g. RSA), such as better performance or higher security.
-However, for the signature scheme used in Lisk, namely [Ed25519-SHA-512](https://link.springer.com/content/pdf/10.1007%2Fs13389-012-0027-1.pdf), these advantages do no apply or have negligible impact.
+However, for the signature scheme used in Lisk, namely [Ed25519-SHA-512](https://link.springer.com/content/pdf/10.1007%2Fs13389-012-0027-1.pdf), these advantages do not apply or have negligible impact.
 In fact, the hash-then-paradigm applied to Ed25519-SHA-512 does even reduce security to a very small degree, and may also reduce the performance for certain inputs.
 Therefore, the paradigm shall not be applied anymore.

 ## Specification